top of page

 3. In simpler terms, a product is what you sell, while a brand is how you sell it.

-A product may be an individual item with specific features and benefits, but a brand adds an additional layer of meaning and identity to that product.
+A product may be an individual item with specific features and benefits, but a brand adds a layer of meaning and identity to that product.

 It creates an emotional connection with consumers and differentiates it from competitors.